 A popular use-case for Logic Jumps is to ask specific follow-up questions based on the response to a rating question (NPS, CSAT, …).
-You can also choose to show a Call-To-Action pointing to a review website when a user leaves a positive rating.
+You can also choose to show a Call-To-Action pointing to a review website, or automatically redirect to a website, when a user leaves a positive rating.

 Below we’ll go through each step involved to set up a personalized survey flow based on predefined conditions.